Programmable and GPU-Accelerated Edge Inference for Real-Time ISAC on NVIDIA Aerial Testbed: Profiling dApp Framework Performance

 where $P_{\text{PRB}}(p)$ is the average power for \gls{prb} $p \in \{1, ..., 273\}$, $N_a~=~4$ number of antennas, $N_s~=~14$ the number of \gls{ofdm} symbols, $N_{sc}~=~12$ the number of subcarriers per \gls{prb}, and $I_{a,s,p,k}$ and $Q_{a,s,p,k}$ are the \gls{iq} components.
 The output is a $273$-element \gls{fp32} vector containing the power measurements for each \gls{prb}.

-\textbf{End-to-end Complete Control Loop.} Table~\ref{tab:datapath} shows the complete control-loop data path, from the time an \gls{ul} slot completes processing on the \gls{gpu} pipeline, through the dApp routines, to the application of a control decision at the \gls{ran}.
+\textbf{End-to-end Complete Control Loop.} Table~\ref{tab:datapath} shows the complete control-loop data path on the GH200 system, from the time an \gls{ul} slot completes processing on the \gls{gpu} pipeline, through the dApp routines, to the application of a control decision at the \gls{ran}.
 The communication between the E3 Agent and the E3 Manager is implemented with \gls{zmq}, a high-performance asynchronous messaging library for distributed systems that provides efficient request/reply and publish/subscribe socket patterns.
-The framework currently contributes a fixed average overhead of approximately $495~\mu\mathrm{s}$ plus the model-dependent inference time $\delta$ (Operation~7).
-Operations~1–4 ($\approx 130~\mu\mathrm{s}$) represent the data collection phase involving the \mbox{\gls{gpu}$\rightarrow$\gls{cpu}$\rightarrow$\gls{shm}} transfers and atomic notifications.
-Operations~5-8 correspond to the inference pipeline, measured as \emph{client latency} in our backend comparison analysis.
-This phase includes interactions with Triton, \gls{shm} access and tensor preparation, and model inference time.
-For simplicity, we currently use gRPC as the communication protocol between the E3 Manager and Triton.
-This choice simplifies integration but dominates the overall framework overhead.
-We plan to replace gRPC with Triton C-based \glspl{api} to further reduce latency.
-Finally, Operations~9-10 close the loop by sending an optional control message back to the E3 Agent and applying it.
+Operations~1--4 ($\approx 135~\mu\mathrm{s}$) represent the data collection phase involving the \mbox{\gls{gpu}$\rightarrow$\gls{cpu}$\rightarrow$\gls{shm}} transfers and atomic notifications.
+Operations~5--7 correspond to the inference pipeline, whose overhead depends on the engine and dApp logic used.
+With the Triton C~API engine, Operations~5 and~7 reduce to in-process function calls with negligible overhead, yielding a framework overhead of approximately $150~\mu\mathrm{s} + \delta$.
+With the Triton gRPC engine, these operations incur an additional $\sim$200~$\mu$s of serialization overhead, increasing the total to approximately $350~\mu\mathrm{s} + \delta$.
+The embedded Python engine bypasses Operations~5 and~7 entirely, as inference is called directly within the dApp logic handler.
+Finally, Operations~8--9 close the loop by sending an optional control message back to the E3 Agent and applying it.
 In this benchmark, the control logic is not implemented, so the additional processing beyond \gls{zmq} messaging is excluded.